DiLi-Lab/ScanDL/README.md

 ## Acknowledgements

-As indicated in the paper, our code is based on the implementation of the [implementation](https://github.com/Shark-NLP/DiffuSeq) of [DiffuSeq]( https://doi.org/10.48550/arXiv.2210.08933).
+As indicated in the paper, our code is based on the [implementation](https://github.com/Shark-NLP/DiffuSeq) of [DiffuSeq]( https://doi.org/10.48550/arXiv.2210.08933).